logcabin/logcabin/logo/README.md

 - `LogCabin.gpl` is a GIMP/Inkscape color palette for the colors used in the logo.
-- `sticker.svg` is a version of the logo optimized for printing to vinyl stickers (it has an enlarged chimney and door similar to the lasercut version, but retains the color from the logo; on a 3x3" canvas).
+- `sticker.svg` is a version of the logo optimized for printing to vinyl stickers (it has an enlarged chimney and door similar to the lasercut version, but retains the color from the logo; the roof is slightly enlarged on the left;
+  on a 3x3" canvas).

 Files in this directory are: